Hey Kids (Start Here)

 Along the perimeter of the metal weave, nearly concealed by the apposition of grating and door, he sees four slit-like openings melted into the perimeter of the metal.
 He can’t get a finger through any of them, but he can get a dime on a curved wire through.
 Boy, can he ever.

-That was almost dexterous, his brain says, clearly surprised.
+That was almost dexterous, his brain says, surprised.

 Thank you, brain, Newt replies.
 I appreciate that.
 Historically, I have been known to be a dexterous guy.

-He replaces the tool, pulls out his cell phone, converts it into an overpriced flashlight, and climbs through the door.
-He pauses a moment, crouching next to the opening, the fingertips of one hand pressed against the dusty cement of the floor.
+He replaces the tool, pulls out his cell phone, converts it into an overpriced flashlight, and climbs through the opening.
+He pauses a moment, crouching next to his little square of daylight, the fingertips of one hand pressed against the dusty cement of the floor.

 He’s in a hallway that’s dark and close, the ceiling low.